-There's a button on both earbuds and these can be set for a range of features - controlling music, activating a voice assistant (Siri or Google), or controlling calls and in-call functions.
+There's a button on both earbuds and these can be set for a range of features - controlling music, activating a voice assistant on your phone (Siri, Google, Alexa), or controlling calls and in-call functions.
 There's potential here for things to get really confusing, so it's great that you can go and customise as you wish.
 That means you can allocate single-, double- or triple-pushes on either side to do as you wish.
 It's great flexibility.

 - 7.5 hours; 28 hours total